-The CU Technical Regulation "On Safety of Packaging" (TR TS 005/2011) came into force on July 1, 2012, but production and circulation of food products in accordance with the pre-existing CU and national requirements of the EAEU Member States was allowed until February 15, 2014.
-TR TS 005/2011 contains requirements for all kinds of packaging including metal, polymer, carton, wooden, glassy, composite packing.
+The CU Technical Regulation "On Safety of Packaging" (TR TS 005/2011), which contains requirements for all kinds of packaging including metal, polymer, carton, wooden, glass, and composite packing, came into force on July 1, 2012.
 The food packaging should comply with the sanitary-hygienic requirements given in the Attachment 1 of the TR TS 005/2011.
 Before the packaging can be released into circulation in the territory of the Eurasian Economic Union, it needs to go through the obligatory confirmation of compliance with the requirements of the current Technical Regulation.
 As a result, producer and importer obtain the declaration of conformity for the packaging.

-Other EAEU technical regulations also establish product-specific packaging requirements for specific food products, including fat-and-oil products, juice products, meat products, alcohol products, milk and dairy products, and specialized dietary food products.
-For more information please see GAIN reports RS1343 Customs Union Food Technical Regulations in Force as of 1 July 2013, RS1382 Customs Union Technical Regulation on Milk and Dairy Products, and RS1384 Customs Union Technical Regulation on Meat.
+Other EAEU technical regulations also establish product-specific packaging requirements for specific food products, including fat-and-oil products, juice products, meat products, alcohol products, milk and dairy products, specialized dietary food products, fish, and potable water.
+For more information please see GAIN reports RS1343 Customs Union Food Technical Regulations in Force as of 1 July 2013, RS1382 Customs Union Technical Regulation on Milk and Dairy Products, RS1384 Customs Union Technical Regulation on Meat, RS1734 Technical Regulation on Safety of Fish and Fish Products, and RS1752 EAEU Technical Regulation on Packaged Water.

-Before TR TS 005/2011 fully came into effect on February 15, 2014, requirements for foodstuff packaging were regulated by numerous Russian standards, varying by type of packaging.
+Before TR TS 005/2011 fully came into effect, requirements for foodstuff packaging were regulated by numerous Russian standards, varying by type of packaging.
 TR TS 005/2011 is currently the primary document regulating packaging, but Russian national regulations continue to apply to the extent they do not contradict the EAEU regulations.